PostHog/posthog/.github/ISSUE_TEMPLATE/imperfection_report.md

 ---
 name: Imperfection report
-about: Not quite a bug or a feature, but something to be improved
+about: Not quite a bug or a feature, but we could do better
 labels: enhancement, imperfection
 ---